sophiaponte/prefect-legacy/docs/orchestration/integrations/pagerduty.md

 ## Requirements

-The PagerDuty integration requires Prefect automations, which are supported in [Prefect Cloud plans](https://www.prefect.io/pricing/).
+The PagerDuty integration requires Prefect automations, which are supported in [Prefect Cloud plans](https://www.prefectlegacy.io/pricing/).

 Teams using [Role Based Access Controls (RBAC)](/orchestration/rbac/overview.html) need to set appropriate User level permissions to create, update, and delete automations.

 ## Support

-If you need help with this integration, we have a public [Slack](https://prefect.io/slack) for chatting about Prefect, asking questions, and sharing tips, or contact us directly at _help@prefect.io_.
+If you need help with this integration, we have a public [Slack](https://prefectlegacy.io/slack) for chatting about Prefect, asking questions, and sharing tips, or contact us directly at _help@prefectlegacy.io_.

 ## Setup and configuration